merative/acd-containers/src/pages/installing/installing.md

 1. Install the IBM operator catalog: this will deploy the catalog from which IBM operators, including ACD, can be installed.
 1. Install the ACD operator: this will deploy the operator that can be used to install and manage your ACD instances.
-1. Install one or more replicas of ACD by using the operator.
+1. Install one or more replicas of ACD by using the ACD operator.

 ## Before you begin